na-na-hi/renget/archive/sfbf5.md

 >\>You thought having both a normal Anja and a Fulgur would cause friction.
 >\>You were right, but for all the wrong reasons.

-\>The solid, meaty clap of Anjanath flanks colliding with each other nearly makes your ears pop.
+%darkgreen%\>The solid, meaty clap of Anjanath flanks colliding with each other nearly makes your ears pop.
 \>You know your girls well enough to know that they've been planning this for a while now.
 \>Usually, they wouldn't be coordinated or agreeable enough to pull off any schemes.
 \>The brute wyverns are much too territorial and competitive.